 After you get new development playing by new rules that promote choices for all, plan how to get rid of the cul de sacs and the need to travel on the interstate highway to get around your city.
 In fact maybe you should be like Portland and get rid of the interstate downtown altogether.
 Then downtown actually would have the traffic it needs.

 • Make every street possible walkable and bikeable.
-This should not even be open for discussion now, but experience shows that it is a hot topic in many locales.
+This should not even be open for discussion now, but experience shows that these topics can still spark local ire in many towns.
 When you make the street a way to move as much traffic as possible as fast as possible, you certainly discourage other forms of transportation.

 don't have ramps at the end for strollers and wheelchairs, there’s no